 The Lunkuse Label is still a baby start-up.
 To even come up with the first steps, I had to discuss a lot with my friend Max, who founded a company in Germany.
 He had to emphasize that if he could make it, I would make it too despite the fact that he is of the first world while mine is in a developing country.
 You need entrepreneurs like that in your life; people who believe in you, people who see your potential no matter the odds stacked against you.

-Plus that, I was already reading Chris Guillebeau’s the $100 startup before I conceived the idea.
-I still do now, but today’s lessons are coming from 50 LESSONS’ SPARKING INNOVATION, a mini book published by HAVARD BUSINESS PRESS.
-These posts on entrepreneurship are still coming because it’s not only important that you get a few insights as an entrepreneur, but you also need to know that there are other people who might be going through the same struggle like you are.
+Plus that, I was already reading Chris Guillebeau’s $100 startup before I conceived the idea.
+I still do now, but today’s lessons are coming from 50 LESSONS’ SPARKING INNOVATION, a mini-book published by HAVARD BUSINESS PRESS.
+These posts on entrepreneurship are still coming because it’s not only important that you get a few insights as an entrepreneur, but you also need to know that there are other people who might be going through the same struggle as you are.

 That said, let’s start.

 1. The secret to finding innovation lies in uncovering an unmet consumer need and then filling that need in a new and creative way.